TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          (clob/blob).

          You don't have to configure this field in $TCA[<table>]['columns'], but if you do, select the “passthrough” type.
-That will enable that the undo function to also work on this field.
+That will enable the undo function to also work on this field.

    Scope